Even if you’re not a lawyer, you’ve probably had some occasion to read court documents and come across stock phrases like this:

 And there is an even more important exception: when changing or deleting formal language would have a substantive legal effect.
 For example, a final judgment from a court typically ends with “All relief not expressly granted is denied.”
 That phrase has—or at least potentially has—a specific intended legal effect.
 It’s not merely an empty formalism, so you wouldn’t want to delete it just because it strikes you as unnecessary boilerplate.

 The same is true of certain phrases that lawyers traditionally include in contracts.
 If you delete “Contractor has not relied on any representations not stated in this agreement,” thinking it’s unwarranted clutter, you just gave up something that could be significant in a later dispute.
+(See Can Your Business Avoid a Fraud Claim by Putting Magic Words in the Contract?)

 This gets to the real test for plain language as applied to contracts: What difference does it make if a clause is written if legalese as long as it has the intended legal effect?
 Put another way, an “old-school” transactional lawyer might object that shifting to “plain language” is unnecessary, and even undesirable, because it places style over substance.

 Point taken.
 But as a trial lawyer, I know that both substance and style matter.
-The style of a contract matters because that contract is going to be Exhibit 1 in a lawsuit, and you’re going to have to explain and defend the contract to a broad constituency: the witnesses, the judge, the jury, and even the opposing party.
+The style of a contract matters because that contract is going to be Exhibit 1 in a lawsuit, and you’re going to have to explain and defend the contract to a broader constituency: the witnesses, the judge, the jury, and even the opposing party.

 Presenting the Plain-Language Non-Compete